 - Use an old, soft toothbrush to scrub over the turtle’s shell.
 Be gentle while scrubbing because turtles can feel even the slightest touch on their shell.
 Hold him as he will try to escape while brushing.
 Do not overdo the brushing part because it might scrub away its natural scutes from the shell.

 - Again, turn on the faucet and clean the shell.

 - Sanitize the kitchen sink and flush the washed water down the toilet drain to prevent salmonella.

 How to Clean Off Algae From Your Turtle’s Tank?

 If your turtle tank has too much algae growth, it’s an obvious sign something is wrong with your tank.
 Wrong water temperatures – either it is too hot or too cold – can cause the growth of algae in the tank.

-You also need to check on your filter.
-Sometimes, due to wear and tear, filters do not function properly, causing profuse growth of algae in the tank.
+You also need to check your filter.
+Sometimes, due to wear and tear, filters do not function properly, causing profuse algae growth in the tank.
 The impurities in the tank water make the water cloudy, and algae growth gets boosted.
 Clean the filter at least monthly.

 Here’s how you can clean your tank to prevent algae growth: